 These girls may have been catfished, possibly via Libby’s Instagram page, although this is not proven yet.
 That is, the girls may have thought they were going there to meet a teenage boy, but instead they met the killer.
 The killer would have pretended to be a teenage boy in order to lure the girls.
 Sources: Cryptic comments from LE, suggestive remarks from Libby’s friends about odd activity on her Instagram account.

 Unsub is approximately 5’10, 180 pounds with a bit of a middle aged man’s stomach paunch.
 Source: Expert on CNN, paunch obvious in photo.

 Unsub’s age is probably 55-65.
 At the very least, that style of pants is outdated and nowadays is only worn by men over 40 in that area.
 Presence of fanny pack also indicates an older man.
 I still use a fanny pack as they were popular in the late 1980’s, but I am told that hardly anyone else does.
 Sources: Estimates from me and others looking at the photos.
 Info on fanny packs and jeans style for people looking at the photos.

 LE believes that Unsub came from out of state to do this crime.
 Source: Recent remark by Indiana State Police quoted in media.

-Clearly Unsub has a pistol, a .45 or 911.
+Clearly Unsub has a pistol, an M1911.
 The pistol was holstered to his right side, which means he is left-handed.
 The outline of the pistol can clearly be seen in the photo released of the man.
 A photo exists showing the pistol outlined with graphic software.
 Assuming that is a pistol, and it is, then Unsub is left-handed.
 Source: Gun is obviously visible in photograph.
 Left-handedness concluded from the holstered gun pointing backwards on the right side.